bensadeh/manifold/README.md

     .with_uuid_highlighter(UuidConfig::default())
     .build();

-// Building highlighters might fail if the regexes inside fails to compile let highlighter = match highlighter_result {
+// Using the highlight builder can fail if the regexes inside don't compile let highlighter = match highlighter_result {
     Ok(h) => h,
     Err(_) => panic!("Failed to build highlighter"),